 - 11-inch tine diameter & 10-inch tilling depth

 - Self sharpening counter rotating tines

 - 13-inch pneumatic tires for easy maneuverability

-The Southland SRTT196E 196cc with a 4 Stroke is a real work horse.
+The Southland SRTT196E 196cc is a real work horse and was built with power in mind-.
 This beast will make for easy work on almost any landscaping project.
 Aerating with its 11 in. tines will easily cut into almost any soil type.
-The OHV 4 Stroke engine and the counter rotating tines will provide the necessary power to break through clumps and hard compact ground.
+The OHV 4 Stroke engine and the counter rotating tines will provide the necessary power to break through clumps, roots, clay and hard compact ground.